-- The rate of accident-related deaths per mile among 16 year olds to 19 years old is 3 times higher than for drivers over 20 years old.
+- The rate of accident-related deaths per mile among 16 to 19 years old is 3 times higher than for drivers over 20 years old.

-- The rate of crash-related deaths per mile among drivers 16 years old and 17 years old is 2 times higher than it is for drivers 18 years old and 19 years old.
+- The rate of crash-related deaths per mile is highest among drivers 16 and 17 years old.

 - Teens are less likely to drink and drive than adults but are far more at risk of getting into a crash when they do.